Sarah Coakley: Personal life

+Coakley's father, F. Robert Furber, was a lawyer, and her mother, Anne Furber, was a teacher.
 In 1975, Coakley married James F. Coakley, a Syriac scholar and fine printer.
-They have two daughters, Edith Coakley Stowe and Agnes Coakley Cox, who attended Buckingham Browne & Nichols school in Cambridge, Massachusetts.
-Her brother is a legal adviser to King Charles.
-Her father, a wealthy lawyer and bon viveur, died in September 2016.
+They have two daughters, Edith Coakley Stowe and Agnes Coakley Cox, who are a lawyer and a classical singer.
+Her mother, Anne Furber, died in July 2015.
+Her father, the London lawyer F. Robert Furber, died in June 2016.